Melia88/student-workbook/src/reflections/wk3/quiz3.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+Encapsulation is the process of storing like data in a constructor where it is kept private until it is called by a method within it.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->